techidaily/site-ai-video-apps/source/_posts/updated-in-2024-best-split-screen-video-apps-for-ios-and-android.md

 ![Split Screen Video Making App -Split Screen Video ](https://images.wondershare.com/filmora/article-images/split-screen-videos-app.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 With this simple digital tool, you can easily combine from two to four videos into a great, dynamic clip.
 This is an Apple-only application and has a modest price considering the range of its features.
 Videos can be placed into frames, and their size and style can be adjusted at will so that some tiles are larger than others.
 For those who enjoy speed and convenience, there are six preset layouts that can be used to quickly put together a stunning split screen video.
 Since the interface is extremely user-friendly, this can take as little as a few minutes to execute.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 [Perfect Video Editor, Collage](https://apps.apple.com/us/app/perfect-video-editor-collage/id633335631)